On Permutation Weights and $q$-Eulerian Polynomials: Abstract

 \section{Abstract}

 Weights of permutations were originally introduced by Dugan, Glennon, Gunnells, and Steingr\'\i msson \cite{dugan2019tiered} in their study of the combinatorics of tiered trees.
 Given a permutation $\sigma$ viewed as a sequence of integers, computing the weight of $\sigma$ involves recursively counting descents of certain subpermutations of $\sigma$.
-Using this weight function, one can define a $q$-analog of the Eulerian polynomials, $E_n(x,q)$.
+Using this weight function, one can define a $q$-analog $E_n(x,q)$ of the Eulerian polynomials.
 We prove two main results regarding weights of permutations and the polynomials $E_n(x,q)$.
-First, we show that the coefficients of $E_n(x, q)$ stabilize as $n$ goes to infinity, which was conjectured by \cite{dugan2019tiered}, and enables the definition of the formal power series $W_d(t)$ by \cite{dugan2019tiered} with interesting combinatorial properties.
+First, we show that the coefficients of $E_n(x, q)$ stabilize as $n$ goes to infinity, which was conjectured by Dugan, Glennon, Gunnells, and Steingr\'\i msson \cite{dugan2019tiered}, and enables the definition of the formal power series $W_d(t)$, which has interesting combinatorial properties.
 Second, we derive a recurrence relation for $E_n(x, q)$, similar to the known recurrence for the classical Eulerian polynomials $A_n(x)$.
+Finally, we give a recursive formula for the numbers of certain integer partitions and, from this, conjecture a recursive formula for the stabilized coefficients mentioned above.